dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 ## Discuss and reflect

-Record your answers in your prep learing journal
+Record your answers in your prep learning journal

-1. __Research Neuroplaticity__
+1. __Research Neuroplasticity__
-    - Discuss how understanding the principals of neuroplaticity benefits people
+    - Discuss how understanding the principles of neuroplasticity benefits people
-    - Discuss how you might engage with the principals of neuroplaticity for your own benefit
+    - Discuss how you might engage with the principles of neuroplasticity for your own benefit
-    - What are some of the ways to increase your neuroplaticity
+    - What are some of the ways to increase your neuroplasticity
     - Link to a resource that you found particularly useful or engaging.

 2. __Research Growth Mindset__